thinkfan - Man Page

 Description

-Thinkfan sets the fan speed according to temperature limits set in the config file.
-It can read temperatures from a number of sources:
+Thinkfan reads temperatures from a configured set of sensors and then sets fan speeds according to temperature limits set in the config file.

-Which is provided by the thinkpad_acpi kernel module on older Thinkpads,
+This is provided by the thinkpad_acpi kernel module on older Thinkpads.

-Which may be provided by any hwmon drivers, including thinkpad_acpi on modern Thinkpads,
+May be provided by any hwmon drivers, including thinkpad_acpi on modern Thinkpads.

 When the proprietary nVidia driver is used, no hwmon for the card will be available.
 In this situation, thinkfan can use the proprietary NVML API to get temperatures.